 … and it is a pleasure to personally welcome you to our website.
-On this page, you’ll learn all about the Parr PT team, the inspiration behind our work, and our specialized physical therapy treatments for complex conditions.
+On this page, you’ll learn all about the PARR PT team and the inspiration behind our work.
+You’ll also find more information about our specialized physical therapy treatments for complex conditions.
 Complex conditions include EDS, POTS, and Dysautonomia.

-Since 2010, I’ve had the honor of helping numerous patients throughout the greater Austin area and Houston.
+Since 2010, I’ve had the honor of helping numerous patients throughout greater Austin and Houston, Texas as well as Steamboat Springs, Colorado.
 I am a licensed physical therapist, certified strength & conditioning coach, and exercise physiologist.
-In partnership with many of Houston’s top experts, we continue our pioneering work as a rehabilitation specialists in the Austin & Houston area.
+In partnership with many of the nation’s top experts, we continue our pioneering work as a rehabilitation specialists in the Austin & Houston area.
 Our highly effective programs have placed us at the forefront of the fight against chronic illnesses.
-Other complex conditions include chronic pain & fatigue, strokes, and MS.
+Other complex conditions include chronic pain & fatigue, strokes, and Multiple Sclerosis (MS).

-So, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a FREE phone consultation or visit us in person for an on-site assessment.
+That being said, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a phone consultation or visit us in person for an on-site assessment.
 Together, we will determine the actual causes of your pain or limitation to target specific body systems that are vital to your recovery.